ibm-messaging/mqperf/README.md

 ### MQ Appliance

-We intend to publish the MQ Appliance performance documents
+The M2001 MQ Appliance was released last week, and the accompanying MQ Appliance Performance Report (MPA1) has been updated to show the increased performance on the new Hardware.
+[MPA1-2.0.pdf](./MPA1-2.0.pdf)

 ### MQ Distributed